mitre/multiscanner/docs/use-cases.rst

 Use Cases
 =========

-MultiScanner is intended to be used by security operations centers, malware analysis centers, and other organization involved with cyber threat intelligence (CTI) sharing.
+MultiScanner is intended to be used by security operations centers, malware analysis centers, and other organizations involved with cyber threat intelligence (CTI) sharing.
 This section outlines associated use cases.

 Scalable Malware Analysis
 -------------------------
 Every component of MultiScanner is designed with scaling in mind, enabling analysis of large malware data sets.

 Note that scaling required for external analysis tools such as Cuckoo Sandbox is beyond the scope of MultiScanner code, as is auto-scaling (e.g., scaling required to auto-provision virtual machines).
 New worker nodes must be deployed manually and added to the Ansible playbook for proper configuration (see :ref:`installing-analytic-machines`).